metaborg/spoofax-deploy/gradle/README.md

 - `systemProp.spoofax2Version` sets the version of Spoofax 2 that this build uses.
 - `systemProp.spoofax2BaselineVersion` sets the version of Spoofax 2 that this build uses as a baseline for bootstrapping.

-To make a new release, create a tag in the form of `devenv-release/*` where `*` is the version of the release you'd like to make.
+To make a new release, create a tag in the `spoofax-deploy` repository in the form of `devenv-release/*.*.*` where `*.*.*` is the version of the release you'd like to make.
 The tag must be the only tag for the commit.
+Then build the `devenv` root using `./gradlew buildAll` to check if building succeeds.

+> [!NOTE]
-If there are no new commits in this repository, you can create an empty commit for a version bump with `git commit --allow-empty -m "Empty commit for version bump"`.
+> If there are no new commits in this repository, you can create an empty commit for a version bump:
-Then build the project with `./gradlew buildAll` to check if building succeeds.
+>
+> ```shell
+> git commit --allow-empty -m "Empty commit for version bump"`.
+> ```
+>

-This project must be published locally.
+This project must be published from your local system.
 You will need an account with write access to our artifact server, and tell Gradle about this account.
 Create the `~/.gradle/gradle.properties` file if it does not exist.
 Add the following lines to it, replacing `<username>` and `<password>` with those of your artifact server account: